Skip to content

 Combining Preprocessing Tasks

 You can combine multiple preprocessing tasks in a pipeline.
-Here's an example that parses a PDF using the Ingestion task (using Docling as default) and then chunks it with Chonkie:
+Here's an example that parses a PDF using the Ingestion task (using Docling as default) and then chunks it:

 import chonkie